newsnowlabs/runcvm/README.md

 ### `--env=RUNCVM_BIOS_DEBUG=1`

 By default BIOS console output is hidden.
 Enable it with this option.
+With `--env=RUNCVM_BIOS=EFI`, this option has no effect.

 ### `--env=RUNCVM_RUNTIME_DEBUG=1`